 Pianist Lee Dionne holds passion, imagination, and play at the core of his art.
 His performances have been described as “impressive” (NYTimes) and “impeccable” (Fanfare Magazine), and he has appeared as a soloist in such venues as Carnegie’s Weill Hall, the Concertgebouw in Amsterdam and the Philharmonic in Bratislava.

 Lee is committed to creating performances that help audiences form personally relevant connections with music.
-Such experiences have ranged from performance-based talks at musicology conferences to interactive performances in schools and community centers.
+Such experiences have ranged from performance-based talks at major universities to interactive performances in schools, jails, and community centers.

 In 2017, Lee co-founded the Merz Trio, an award-winning piano trio known for its innovative programming and interdisciplinary collaboration.
 The Trio has won top prizes at the Naumburg, Fischoff, Chesapeake, and Concert Artists Guild competitions in recent years.
 As a chamber musician outside of the Trio, Lee performs frequently as a core member of Cantata Profana and is an alumnus of Ensemble Connect (formerly Ensemble ACJW, a joint program of Carnegie Hall, the Juilliard School, and the Weill Institute).